A framework of partial error correction for intermediate-scale quantum computers: Analytic scaling results

 Recall each trajectory contributes a total damping factor of the form $\chi(\vec{s}) \geq \prod_{\ell=1}^L (1-\varepsilon_{i \ell})$ where now $i$ indicates the unique register of the one non-identity Pauli of trajectory $\vec{s}$ at layer $\ell$ according to Eq.~(\ref{eq:chi}).
 Combining the above enables us to write

 The first inequality is a reproduction of Eq.~(\ref{eq:average_expectation}).
-The second inequality is an application of the arithmetic-geometric means inequality, where we have $2^L3^{L-1}n$ terms due to Eq.~\eqref{eq:sum-of-terms}.
-We note that equality holds in the special case when the noise rate $\varepsilon$ is uniform throughout all registers and layers.
-The third inequality comes from our bound on the total damping factor, and from observing that all Pauli trajectories of weight $d+1$ appear an equal number of times in the product due to the symmetry of the circuit (periodic boundary conditions). \end{proof}
+The second inequality is an application of the arithmetic-geometric means inequality, where we have $2^L3^{L-1}n$ terms due to Eq.~(\ref{eq:sum-of-terms}).
+We note that equality holds in the special case when the error rate $\varepsilon$ is uniform throughout all registers and layers.
+The third inequality comes from our bound on the total damping factor, and from observing that all Pauli trajectories of weight $L+1$ appear an equal number of times in the product due to the symmetry of the circuit (periodic boundary conditions). \end{proof}

-In the main text we are mostly interested in the particular case of circuits with registers that are clean (low noise rate), if they correspond to a logical qubit that undergoes a QEC cycle; or noisy (high noise rate) if they correspond to a physical qubit without error correction.
-In addition, we also consider an even higher noise rate each time a noisy qubit is coupled to a clean qubit.
+In the main text we are mostly interested in the particular case of circuits with registers that are clean (low error rate), if they correspond to a logical qubit that undergoes a QEC cycle; or noisy (high error rate) if they correspond to a physical qubit without error correction.
+In addition, we also consider an even higher error rate each time a noisy qubit is coupled to a clean qubit.
 We let $n_c$ and $n_d$ be the number of clean and noisy registers respectively.
-We presume all registers experience local depolarizing noise, where each layer of depolarizing noise consists of channels with different noise rates depending on the register: $\varepsilon_c$ on the clean registers, $\varepsilon_{b}$ on the noisy register following a clean-noisy coupling, and $\varepsilon_d$ on the remaining noisy registers.
-Proposition~\ref{prop:nonuniform} immediately implies our main result (Theorem~\ref{thm:lower-bound}) in the context of the clean-noisy setup.
+We presume all registers experience local depolarizing noise, where each layer of depolarizing noise consists of channels with different error rates depending on the register: $\varepsilon_c$ on the clean registers, $\varepsilon_{b}$ on the noisy register following a clean-noisy coupling, $\varepsilon_{b'}$ on the clean register following a clean-noisy coupling and $\varepsilon_d$ on the remaining noisy registers.
+Proposition~\ref{prop:nonuniform} immediately implies our main result (Theorem~2) in the context of the clean-noisy setup.

-\begin{corollary}[Theorem \ref{thm:lower-bound} in the main text] Consider the $L$-layered brick-layered circuit with periodic boundary conditions in Figure~\ref{fig:error_scramble_setup} on an even number of qubits $n$, under the local depolarizing noise model of Eq.~\eqref{eq:paulinoise}, characterized by three error rates $\varepsilon_c, \varepsilon_d, \varepsilon_b$.
+\begin{corollary}[Generalized form of Theorem 2 in the main text] Consider the $L$-layered brick-layered circuit with periodic boundary conditions in Fig.~3 (main text) on an even number of qubits $n$, under the local Pauli noise model of Eq.~(\ref{def:PauliC}), characterized by four error rates $\varepsilon_c, \varepsilon_d, \varepsilon_b , \varepsilon_{b'}$.
 For any even $L$ the output state $\rho(C)$ satisfies